Time Line of Historical Events for the IDAHO SPRINGS SCHOOLS 1861 to 1986

 Clear Creek High School wins the League Wrestling Championship.
 Clear Creek High School boys’ cross country team wins the League Championship.
 Clear Creek High School wins the girls basketball District Championship.
 Clear Creek High School wins Best in Class at the Winter Park Ski Music Festival.
 Clear Creek High School wins the Regional Mock Trial Championship.

 This time line was originally written by Les Clark, Class of ’44, and has been added to since.
 Any input from readers is welcomed (email to dtomlinson@msn.com).
-Information that will expand the history past what is shown would be appreciated.
-Plans call for the insertion of more historic photos of the schools and activities as they become available. |